Assasinphoenix/pyqt5-tutorial/radiobutton.rst

 =======
 Example
 =======
-Below is an example of an RadioButton:
+Below is an example of a RadioButton:

 .. literalinclude:: _examples/radiobutton.py